- 11–12.2 in

 - The time from egg laying to young leaving the nest is, at 17 days, among the shortest for any bird.
 Despite this speed, most pairs raise only one brood a year.

-- The oldest known Black-billed Cuckoo was at least 4 years old; it was banded in Ontario and recovered in Connecticut.
+- The oldest known Black-billed Cuckoo was at least 4 years old; it was banded in Ontario in 1965 and recovered in Connecticut in 1969.

 Black-billed Cuckoos are birds of woodlands and thickets, including aspen, poplar, birch, sugar maple, hickory, hawthorn, and willow.
 They tend to occur in more extensive tracts of woods than the Yellow-billed Cuckoo and are more likely to be found in deciduous than coniferous woods.
 On their South American wintering grounds they live in forest, woodlands, and scrub.